Tusharisunique/FingerLens/README.md

 # FingerScope

-**FingerScope** turns your fingers into magical lenses.
-Pinch your thumb and index finger to frame and explore parts of the world, invert colors, or isolate regions, creating an imaginary camera controlled entirely by your hands.
+**FingerScope** turns your hands into a virtual camera, letting your fingers act as magical lenses.
+By pinching your thumb and index finger, you can frame and explore any part of the world in a new way, zoom in on details, invert colors, or isolate regions as if seeing through an invisible lens.
+Switch between modes with a simple gesture and experience the world from the perspective of your fingertips.

 ## Features